Claude Coleman Jr.

-Claude Coleman Jr. is an American musician, best known as the drummer for the alternative rock group Ween.
-He has also worked with Eagles of Death Metal, Chocolate Genius, the Wooden Soldiers, Elysian Fields and 3 Input Woman.
-As well as being a touring member of the Mike Dillon Band on multiple occasions.
+Claude Coleman Jr. (born August 29, 1968) is an American musician, best known as the drummer for the alternative rock group Ween.
+He has also worked with Eagles of Death Metal, Chocolate Genius, The Wooden Soldiers, Elysian Fields, 3 Input Woman and Skunk.
+Coleman has also served as a touring member of Mike Dillon's band on multiple occasions.

 A multi-instrumentalist, Coleman is also the singer/songwriter for his own group Amandla.
 In 2006, he released his second album as Amandla, titled The Full Catastrophe.